MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 In earlier versions of Microsoft Edge, when adding a custom device to emulate from the **Devices** section of **Settings**, selecting the **User agent client hints** button with the keyboard moved focus to the **Add custom device** button and a new device would be added automatically.

 In Microsoft Edge version 95, this issue has been fixed.
-Clicking the **User agent client hints** button now expands into a form where you can specify client hints for the custom device.
+Selecting the **User agent client hints** button now expands into a form where you can specify client hints for the custom device.

 To view the history of this feature in the Chromium open-source project, see [Issue 1243827: User agent client hints form accessibility](https://bugs.chromium.org/p/chromium/issues/detail?id=1243827).